Cabell's Nurse: Louisa Nelson

 Among the many important and fascinating people who figured in the life of James Branch Cabell, there are few whose influence was more greatly felt than Louisa Nelson.
 Born an enslaved person around 1820, Mrs. Nelson came to Richmond with her third husband, Jeremiah Nelson, after the war.
 Following his death, she became a nurse to the three young Cabell sons, James, Robert and John.
 She would live with the family for twenty-five years, until her death in 1904.

 Louisa Nelson was a remarkable woman whose life bridged both time and cultures.
-While at that time she would have been labeled a “mammy,” a term that is distasteful to modern readers, it is clear from Cabell’s accounts and from her obituaries that she was held in great esteem and affection by both the white and black communities.
+It is clear from Cabell’s accounts and from her obituaries that she was held in great esteem and affection by both the white and black communities.
 Indeed, it was a mark of her status that she was addressed by the Cabells as “Mrs. Nelson” (not the more familiar “Louisa”), and by those in the African American community as “Sister Nelson.”

 Mrs. Nelson was an authority figure, much like a British nanny, and her devotion to “her children” was complete.
 To James Branch Cabell she represented the ideal of unconditional love, but without sentimentality.
 Mrs. Nelson was stern and demanding, a proud woman who maintained her own rooms on St. James Street--and thus a degree of independence.
 As was typical in the 1880s, she would take her young charges to Monroe Park, where she would visit with other nurses while the children played under what Cabell once called their “uncompromising surveillance.”